haxmeister/liguros-reporter/README.md

 # extracted from ego kit show
 kit-info:y

-# To report all installed packages (takes a few secs)
+# To report all installed packages
 installed-pkgs:y

 # To report hardware info as is typical from lspci